JamesNiedfeldt/FunkyBot/README.md

   - Sets the time a poll started with the `!poll` command will run before automatically closing, in hours.
 This must be an integer min 1 and max 10.
 - `magic_currency`
   - Sets the currency used when displaying card prices via the `!magic` command.
 This can only be `usd`, `eur`, or `tix`.
+- `magic_ignore_digital`
+  - Sets whether the `!magic` command will ignore digital printings of cards.
+If set to `true` and the command finds a digital printing, it will attempt to find a non-digital print of the same card.
+If it can't find one or a digital set was specified, then the original card that was fetched will be sent.
+This must either be set to `true` or `false`.
 - `debug`
   - Sets whether FunkyBot will print exceptions to stderr.
 Regardless of this setting, FunkyBot will write exceptions to the logs in `files/logs/`.
 This must either be set to `true` or `false`.
 ##### Disabling commands